programminghistorian/ph-submissions/en/drafts/originals/transcribing-handwritten-text-with-python-and-azure.md

 ## Prerequisites

 + Knowledge of Python is not required, since all of the code is provided in the lesson.
 That said, basic Python knowledge would be useful for users who wish to understand the code or to tweak it for their purposes.
 + This lesson was written with [Google Colab](https://colab.research.google.com/), a web-based virtual Python programming platform.
-If you choose to use Google Colab to program Python (which I recommended), you will need a Google account.
+If you choose to use Google Colab to program Python (which I recommend), you will need a Google account.
 If you choose to run the code in this tutorial locally on your own machine, you will need to install [Python 3.x](https://www.python.org/downloads/) and [pip](https://pypi.org/project/pip/).
 + An internet connection.
 + A credit card or debit card.
 (Though there is a free tier of service for Microsoft, you are required to put a credit or debit card on file.
 The card is not charged if the number of files processed is below 5,000 each month.)
 + A telephone number.
 (This is to verify your identity.)